H-Net

 H-Net ("Humanities & Social Sciences Online") is an interdisciplinary forum for scholars in the humanities and social sciences.
-It is best known for hosting electronic mailing lists organized by academic disciplines; according to the organization's website, H-Net lists reached over 200,000 subscribers in more than 90 countries.
+One of its functions is to host electronic mailing lists organized by academic disciplines.
+In 2007, H-Net lists reached 180,000 subscribers from over 160 countries, and in 2025 its website stated there were 230,000 subscribers from over 200 countries.

 The H-Net Network has grown until it is now endorsed by many academic professional organizations.
 Its over 180 topic- or discipline-specific lists are often the primary internet forum for scholars.
 Individual lists are edited by a team of scholars and each has a board of editors.
 The Department of History at Michigan State University hosts H-Net.

 Online services

 In addition to its email lists, H-Net provides three related online services: